firstbatchxyz/hollowdb-nextjs-simple/README.md

-# hollowdb-dashboard
+# HollowDB Dashboard

-A simple interface for hollowdb
+A simple web-application that allows one to get & set values at a certain key.